rushisy/cadet-red-team/readme.md

 - still figuring out how to connect client to server (assmuing JV will take care of this if he is manually configuring virtual machines)
     - JV, you should hopefully be able to download each persona (json) file and upload to respective client
+- if you are a contributor (cadet), you have ghost server api installed properly: https://cmu-sei.github.io/GHOSTS/core/api/

 ## Questions